 Stationery, food, and practical station items can be bought here at the stores or at the PLAB 2 academy, but if you want to, you can bring them with you.
 Stores like Wilko, B&M, Poundland are good for buying pens, notebooks etc and supermarkets like Lidl, ASDA, Tesco, Sainsbury’s are good for buying anything food-related products.
 You can find a more detailed discussion in this article- Daily life on your first visit to the UK (Part 2).

 As for money, you can bring cash from home (converted to GBP notes) and go by spending almost everywhere.
-You can also bring credit card which can make international transactions to use it in the UK.
+You can also bring a credit card that can make international transactions to use in the UK.
 Read more here on GovUK site to know about bringing cash in the UK.

 3. Understanding Public Transport in the UK

 The availability of public transport throughout the UK makes it really easy to go from one place to another.
-The entire UK is well connected with train and bus.
-You can use apps like Trainline or Omio to check and book train and bus ticket on the go and even have tickets on the phone.
+The entire UK is well connected by train and bus.
+You can use apps like Trainline or Omio to check and book train and bus tickets on the go and even have tickets on the phone.

 For general directions, we find Google Maps and Citymapper to be very useful apps.
 If you stay in London, understanding the Tube is paramount for travelling.
 Further details about your very first journey from the airport to your destination are all explained here – your first visit to the UK as an IMG (Part 1).